open-source-firmware/flat-image-tree/source/chapter2-source-file-format.rst

     Textual configuration description.

 kernel or firmware
-    Unit name of the corresponding kernel or firmware (u-boot, op-tee, etc) image.
+    Unit name of the corresponding :index:`kernel` or :index:`firmware` (u-boot, op-tee, etc) image.
 If both "kernel" and "firmware" are specified, control is passed to the firmware image.